gotlougit/phone_nums_reactnative/README.md

 ## Usage

+Simply type in the phone number that you want to lookup as a continuous sequence of numbers (no spaces or dashes).

+The phone number will be looked up using the popular suffix list.
+If no result is found, a corresponding message will be printed.

+## TODO

+- Get an automated build system running to distribute APKs

+- Add option to perform a full lookup by using every single UPI VPA possible for a phone number.

+- Allow easy saving of successfully looked up phone number to contact list

+- Open chat with user of phone number in a phone number-based instant messaging app such as Signal or WhatsApp; this could alternatively be used as a fairly rate-limited phone number lookup as well.

 ## Disclaimer

 I do NOT own or operate or have anything to do with upibankvalidator.com.
 While they don't really get a whole lot of info about you specifically other than that you made the request using httpie and what IP address you had at the time, I don't know how they use this information.
 Use at your own risk, I am NOT liable for any damages.